 Ans.R-1 The spacing should be based on the height, weight and condition of the wall being supported.
-Solid Sole and Split Sole Rakers are designed to support a 2500lbs horizontal force.
+Each Solid Sole or Split Sole Raker is designed to support a 2500lbs horizontal force.
 A Structure Specialist should be asked to evaluate the situation, and specify the required spacing.
 In any case Raker Shores should not be spaced more than 8 feet.